 Step 2: Check the level of the electrolyte

 Gently pry off the covers of the battery cells.
 (We discuss what to if you have a no-maintenance sealed battery later in this step.)
 The water and acid mixture in the battery (electrolyte) should be about 1/2 in. deep or to the bottom of the fill hole.
-If it needs water, use clean distilled water, being careful not to overfill the cells, and then inspect the battery case for cracks.
+If adding water to the car battery is necessary, use clean distilled water, being careful not to overfill the cells, and then inspect the battery case for cracks.
 If you find a crack, replace the battery.
 If you added water, let the water mix with the electrolyte for a few hours before the next step.
 (You may need to reconnect the battery to maintain your memory functions.)

 Step 3: Check the condition and charge of the battery